Anwar Tjokroaminoto

 Oetarjo Anwar Tjokroaminoto (3 May 1909 – 16 November 1975) was an Indonesian politician and journalist.
-He served as Minister of Social Affairs for a year in the Wilopo Cabinet and was the Prime Minister of Pasundan for less than a month during January 1950.
+He was one of the Founding Fathers of the United Development Party.
+He also served as Minister of Social Affairs for a year in the Wilopo Cabinet and was the Prime Minister of Pasundan for less than a month in 1950.

 Son of Indonesian nationalist and Sarekat Islam founder H.O.S.
 Tjokroaminoto, he studied journalism in his youth and for some time worked in schools affiliated with his father's political party PSII before working for newspapers.
 He worked for the Asia Raya newspaper during the Japanese occupation period, and he was also managing editor for Pemandangan.
 After Indonesian independence, Tjokroaminoto entered politics through the Masyumi Party, serving briefly as a minister before moving to PSII.
 He was part of the government of the State of Pasundan and was appointed prime minister, though suspicions after the APRA coup d'état resulted in Pasundan's dissolution shortly afterward.

 Tjokroaminoto then rejoined the government as a legislator, and by 1952 he obtained a cabinet post as Minister of Social Affairs in the Wilopo Cabinet where he was reshuffled after a year.
 PSII later fractured in 1972, and Tjokroaminoto became a leader in one of the two competing factions until he died in 1975.